 Having Extra Help, makes you qualified for SEP.
 You may join, disenroll from or switch Medicare Advantage Prescription Drug plans (MAPDs) or stand-alone Prescription Drug Plans (PDPs) beginning the month you become eligible for Extra Help.

 As long as you have Extra Help, you can switch MAPDs or PDPs once a month.

 SPAP (State Pharmaceutical Assistance Program) SEP: Change a Medicare plan once per year

 You may be enrolled in one of qualified State Pharmaceutical Assistance Programs (SPAP).
 These programs help pay for prescription drugs based on financial need, age, or medical condition.
 The eligibility for those programs depend on program’s state and on the particular program.
 Most states have one or several SPAPs.
-For example, PACE and PACENET in Pennsylvania, PAAD in New Jersey, SPDAP in Maryland, Illinois Care Rx in Illinois, etc.
+For example, PACE and PACENET in Pennsylvania, PAAD in New Jersey, and SPDAP in Maryland.

 Having State Pharmaceutical Assistance Program, makes you qualified for SEP.
 You may join, disenroll from or switch Medicare Advantage Prescription Drug plans (MAPDs) or stand-alone Prescription Drug Plans (PDPs) once per year, at ANY time during the year.